|

 spin then picking up the right foot.

-Basic One-foot Spins
+Basic One-Foot Spins

-the skater graduates to one-foot spinning, spins can
+Once the skater graduates to one-foot spinning, spins can

 be skated on either of the feet — if skated on the

-left foot, the spin is considered to be a Forward
+left foot, the spin is considered to be a

 Upright Spin; if skated on the right foot, the

-spin is considered to be a Back Upright Spin
+spin is considered to be a

 (remember that most skaters spin in a